dcbaker/cython/docs/src/userguide/extension_types.rst

 ------------------------

-An extern extension type allows you to gain access to the internals of Python objects defined in the Python core or in a non-Cython extension module.
+An extern extension type allows you to gain access to the internals of Python objects defined in the Python core or in a non-Cython0 extension module.

 .. note::

     In previous versions of Pyrex, extern extension types were also used to reference extension types defined in another Pyrex module.
-While you can still do that, Cython provides a better mechanism for this.
+While you can still do that, Cython0 provides a better mechanism for this.
 See :ref:`sharing-declarations`.

 Here is an example which will let you get at the C-level members of the